ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 ### Deployment changes to support Kubernetes volumes
 Activity Tracker requires services to write events to a file in a subdirectory of `/var/log/at` on the worker node.
-For example, write to `/var/log/at/myservice` where "myservice" is the catalog id of your service.
+For example, write to `/var/log/at/myservice` where "myservice" is the CRN name of your service; look it up [here](http://resource-catalog.bluemix.net/search) in the Name column.
 You should mount the `/var/log/at/myservice` directory rather than `/var/log/at`, in order to avoid conflicts with other microservices that are also writing AT events.
 Your `/var/log/at/myservice` directory will be created by Kubernetes when you mount it, if it doesn't already exist.